Teaching Marriage Skills

 Learning These Skills

 A psychotherapist who wants to conduct skills-oriented pre-marital or marriage therapy must first become expert in emotional regulation, cooperative communication, clean-up of upsets, and conflict resolution skills.
-In addition to studying books, psychotherapists can download the free articles on my website, www.TherapyHelp.com and learn from the online games on http://poweroftwomarriage.com.
+In addition to studying books, psychotherapists can download the free articles, podcasts, and videos on my websites: TherapyHelp.com, prescriptionswithoutpills.com and watchpsychotherapy.com.

-The bottom line: a good marriage enhances life’s blessings–longer life, more happiness, health, wealth and enjoyment.
-Communication and conflict resolution skills play a huge part in sustaining successful marriages.
-Psychologists have much to learn, and potentially much they can earn, in this important area.
+A good marriage enhances life’s blessings–longer life, more happiness, health, wealth and enjoyment.
+Communication and conflict resolution skills play a huge role in sustaining successful marriages.
+Psychologists have much to learn, as well as potentially much they can earn, in this important area.